Statistically Meaningful Approximation: a Case Study on Approximating Turing Machines with Transformers: Introduction

-More broadly, the ideal theoretical perspective should consider not only whether target functions can be expressed, but also whether the constructed networks are plausibly \textit{learnable}.
-Learnability is important because empirical settings do not operate in the infinite data, unbounded computation regime -- they require fitting the target function with access to limited number of samples from an empirical distribution.
-The question of studying learnability can be decomposed into studying optimization and generalization.
-Unfortunately, a rigorous analysis of optimization is unresolved even for simple two-layer nets.~\citep{mei2018mean}.
-The other aspect of learnability, generalization, is more tractable, so we propose to study expressivity and generalization together.
+More broadly, the ideal theoretical perspective should consider not only whether target functions can be expressed, but also whether the approximating functions can plausibly be obtained by fitting a neural network to a finite training sample, as is the case in practical deep learning settings.
+The latter question can be decomposed into studying optimization and generalization.
+Unfortunately, a rigorous analysis of optimization is unresolved even for simple two-layer nets~\citep{mei2018mean,ma2020local}.
+Global optimization analyses such as NTK do exist~\cite{du2018gradient,jacot2018neural}, but there is a large body of theoretical and empirical work showing that neural networks can generalize much better than NTK analyses can hope to prove~\cite{ghorbani2019limitations,wei2019regularization}.
+Generalization is more tractable, so we propose to study expressivity and generalization together.

-Towards the goal of studying more meaningful notions of approximation, this work proposes the notion of \textit{statistically meaningful approximation}.
-This definition requires not only the existence of an approximating network, but also that it has good statistical learnability.
+Towards studying more meaningful notions of approximation, this work proposes \textit{statistically meaningful (SM) approximation}.
+This definition requires not only the existence of an approximating network, but also that it has good statistical properties.
 Consider a setting where the aim is to fit the target function $\apprf$ using the approximating family $\mfam$ and a finite sample of training data.
-Statistically meaningful approximation requires existence of a loss such that the empirical risk minimizer of this loss in $\mfam$ leads to a model with low approximation error in fitting $\apprf$.
-We define the sample complexity of the approximation as the number of training samples needed to guarantee approximation error bounded by $\epsilon$ and focus on studying approximation with low sample complexity bounds.
-This notion of approximation essentially eliminates all statistical concerns for learnability (although optimization-related concerns can remain).
+SM approximation requires existence of a loss whose empirical risk minimizer in $\mfam$ leads to a model with low approximation error in fitting $\apprf$.
+We define the sample complexity of the approximation as the number of training samples needed to guarantee $\epsilon$ approximation error and study SM approximation with low sample complexity bounds.
+SM approximation essentially eliminates statistical concerns about fitting the target function with a finite sample (optimization concerns can remain).